EpitomeWorld/epitomeworld.github.io/pages/rules.md

   If you can't be mature, this isn't the server for you.
 5. No excessive redstone.
   Massive machines, 0-tick devices, anything which puts excessive load on the server are not allowed.
-6. Don't AFK for more than 1 hour.

 ## Farms
 Mob farm populations are controlled by the server.